 *Atari: A U.S. company founded in 1972, primarily manufacturing video games.

-For example, let's consider the case of moving a robotic arm.
+For example, consider moving a robot arm.

 Tasks Difficult for Reinforcement Learning